akshitajain2906/Covid-SQL-Project/README.md

 - Some countries reported infection rates exceeding 15% of their population.
 - Nations like the U.S. and Brazil had the highest total deaths.
 - Global death rates were under 3% for most of the pandemic period.
-- Rolling vaccination analysis showed a clear trend of vaccine distribution across 2021–2022.
+- Rolling vaccination analysis showed a clear trend of vaccine distribution.